How to get a new passport for a child under age 16

 Go to a passport photographer and have your passport photos taken.

-Click here for passport photo requirements and where to have photos made
+Click here for passport photo requirements.

 6. CHECK, MONEY ORDER OR BANK DRAFT TO PAY APPLICATION FEES